RealityVirtually2019/SpatialProgramming/README.md

 # SpatialProgramming

-Spatial programming is the beginnings of a node based progamming interface, like [Scratch](https://scratch.mit.edu/), but in mixed reality.
+Spatial programming is the beginnings of a node based programming interface, like [Scratch](https://scratch.mit.edu/), but in mixed reality.
 The idea stemmed from a desire to learn programming while rapidly prototyping for mixed reality.
 The productivity potentials for a system like caught our imagination as much as the educational potentials.

 Some ideas for how this system can be built upon include:
 * multi-user collaboration